AlbertoV5/MidiToBom/README.md

 ## CREDITS

-These are the python libraries used:
+These are the Python libraries used:

 MIDO
 https://github.com/mido/mido